tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    LTE-EPC data plane protocol stack

-From the figure, it is evident that there are two different layers of IP networking.
+As shown in the figure,  there are two different layers of IP networking.
 The first one is the end-to-end layer, which provides end-to-end connectivity to the users; this layers involves the UEs, the PGW and the remote host (including eventual internet routers and hosts in